NCIP/gdc-docs/docs/Data_Portal/Users_Guide/quick_start.md

 ---

-__Step 3:__ In the Repository tool, the files will only be those that are associated with the cases in your active cohort.
+__Step 3:__ The Repository tool will display files that are associated with the cases in your active cohort.
 Narrow down your file selection by filtering them using the panel on the left.

 <details>
   <summary><i>Click to Expand/Collapse Animation</i></summary>